-Long-Term Care services include: determining eligibility for in-home care or nursing facility services; assistance with care plan development; coordinating in-home care services; and financial assistance for adult day care, personal care tasks, adaptive equipment or home modifications.
+Long-Term Care services include: determining a person’s eligibility for adult day care, in-home care or nursing facility services; assisting in the development of care plans; coordinating in-home care services; and arranging for financial assistance for eligible consumers in need of adult day care, personal care tasks, adaptive equipment or home modifications.

 PHOTO CAP: Bucks County Area Agency on Aging’s Director, Kathy M. Bennett, outside of their location in Doylestown